007 races across continents, traveling from absurdity to kitsch

 For all the hype on shooting Puccini’s opera on the floating stage at the Bregenz Festival House in Austria, not much of it is clearly visible in the darkly lit scenes.
 The other major set-pieces are also underused.
 The Palio di Siena horse race, in particular, received much attention during the two weeks of on-location filming in Siena.
 Yet the grandeur of the event is hardly seen in the movie.
 Likewise, the finale is flat with the death of the lemur, Dominic Greene, occurring off screen.
 Forster must have run out of film stock from spending too much time filming desert landscapes and explosions.
 In a desperate attempt to add suspense in the final act, he presents Action Bondson confronting the villain in the desert.
 It is, we must admit, the weakest showdown between hero and villain in the series: Action Bondson decides to let the lemur walk into the hot desert horizon with a can of oil to quench his thirst.
 Sure enough, the lemur does die in the desert—as summarized by M in, of all places, Russia (another shift in locale occurs at the very end).
 It’s a dramatic conclusion to the life of the lemur, although M fails to take into account that the rest of Greene’s lemur clan in Madagascar are left with disturbing questions.
 Why? they ask.
 Why our lemur?
 Why not a scorpion or a meerkat?
 Surely there are many meerkats in the desert from which to choose?
 What has our quiet lemur clan ever done to MI6?
 It’s a grim reality we face, especially when the world is roamed by an Action Bondson.
 Try as we might to get such an action-oriented guy to listen, it is a long and difficult struggle, and one lemur clan alone cannot change the way of things.

 There are other struggles, one involving the James Bond theme, which hardly registers in the film.
 It seems composer David Arnold was unsure if he was scoring a Bond film or a Dolph Lundgren action fest and was forced to leave traces of the famous theme in the soundtrack.
 The rest of his score is serviceable but non-thrilling.
 The other standard elements of a Bond film—the title song and title credit sequence—are among the worst in the series.
 The hideous hip-hop tune, masquerading as a Bond song, is a desperate appeal to younger audiences.
-Unfortunately, your teenyboppers in baggy jeans and loose-fitting hooded sweaters aren't Bond fans.
-Call me cynical, even elitist, but it seems to me that the homeboy segment of society is anti-establishment and despises the class and elegance that Bond represents.
+Unfortunately, your teenyboppers in baggy jeans and hooded sweaters aren't Bond fans.
+Call me cynical, even elitist, but it seems to me that a large aspect of these so-called Millenials is anti-establishment and despises the class and elegance that Bond represents.
 I highly doubt this group appreciates Bollinger champagne and longs to wear Brioni suits.
-Then again, Craig’s Action Bondson carries an aspect of the homeboy type.
+Then again, Craig’s Action Bondson has shades of this culture.
 Aside from parading about in metrosexual attire, he does exude an uncouth essence, which points once again to the intention behind the rebooted series: to present a Bond for the Beavis and Butt-head generation; to appeal to college frat boys guzzling Coronas and thinking that Ludacris is a true poet laureate.
 Meanwhile, as the song unfolds, we are treated to a lack lustre title sequence by MK12.
 Consisting primarily of sand and desert imagery, with silhouette figures of Craig, it emphasizes that the filmmakers are devoid of fresh ideas.
 To make matters worse, the credits are infused with cheap fonts akin to those produced from 1970s Letraset sheets.
 Bond fans throughout the world surely cringed in embarrassment during this sequence.

 Quantum Of Solace is the worst Bond film to date and certainly one of the dumbest movies made in the last five years.
 The story is completely muddled—a profound, disjointed, meaningless uninvolving narrative—and the entire approach to the film is schizophrenic.
 From the outset, as reports uncovered the troubled script development,4 the filmmakers never truly had a focused idea.
 The final outcome is a voice struggling to be heard, drowned in the loud voices of disparate styles and intentions.
 The film attempts to continue the story of Casino Royale by presenting a Bond in grief over the death of Vesper Lynd; but as if the filmmakers hadn’t the strength to pursue that character study and to the furthest limit, another approach hastens to their aid: an onslaught of action and an editing pace that race by without lingering on anything.
 In this approach, the film becomes self-conscious of its place in the spy genre: it struggles to be accepted as a serious thriller but its story is garbled; it resorts to emulate the Bourne franchise, thereby admitting its inability to stand on its own; and, at the same time, it strips itself of the iconic elements that made the series famous—gone are the gadgets, the humor, the Bond girls galore, baroque villains, Q and Miss Moneypenny, and the line “Bond, James Bond,” as uttered by our hero.
 Moreover, the gun barrel logo, traditionally appearing at the start of each Bond film, is inexplicably relegated to the end.
 There are also bizarre hints of pansexuality, even obscenity (witness General Medrano's unnecessary rape of a young woman5), as well as polemics against America and geo-political corruption, although the film is unfocused on what it criticizes.
 It’s a film that is unsure of what to do, struggles to be a grim realistic story, struggles to distance itself from its own Bondian identity, yet it also rehashes certain scenes from previous 007 films in a frantic attempt to find its own voice.
 In this respect, the film bounces from absurdity and plunges into the depths of kitsch.
 Ah, this approach is regrettable, painful to watch.